 Infants and toddlers have daily access to the outdoor environment.
 An outdoor time is scheduled for both morning and afternoon.

 Choices of soft books, board books, and quiet play materials are provided to help organize going home times.
 This allows staff to care for infants and toddlers while being available to talk with parents and to gather things to go home.

-Daily routine for preschool age children (2-year-olds, 3-year-olds, and 4-year-olds) call for a more predictable yet flexible schedule.
+Daily routine for preschool age children (2-year-olds through Pre-K) call for a more predictable yet flexible schedule.
 With growing independence and mastery of new skills, children can make choices and follow their own interests while feeling comfortable within the secure framework of a schedule.

 Staff welcome children individually, talk with parents, complete health checks, and organize children’s personal belongings.
 This time includes routines like hand washing and breakfast.
 A variety of informal activities are offered for children to engage in while waiting for others to arrive.